Image-Analysis-Hub/LocalZProjector/README.md

 Local Z Projector is an ImageJ2 plugin to perform local-Z projection of a 3D stack, possibly over time, possibly very large.

+## Installation.

+LocalZProjector is a [Fiji](https://fiji.sc/) plugin and can be installed directly within the [Fiji updater](https://imagej.net/ImageJ_Updater).

+In the `Manage update sites` window, check the `Local Z Projector` plugin.
+Click the `Close` button, then the `Apply changes` button.
+After the plugin is downloaded, restart Fiji.
+The plugin can then be launched from the _Plugins > Process > Local Z Projector_ menu item.

 ## Aims.

 LZP performs projection of a surface of interest on a 2D plane from a 3D image.
 It is a simple tool that focuses on **usability** and is designed to be **adaptable** to many different use cases and image quality.